ds5110/git-intro/conda.md

 Recommendations for setting up and using conda

-Conda is system-level, binary package and environment manager.
+Conda is a system-level, binary package and environment manager.
 It runs on all major operating systems and platforms.

 ## First things first